NinaKEAT/InventoryHub/README.md

 dotnet build FullStackSolution.slnx
 ```

-### Run the server
+### Run the app

+**Backend:**
 ```bash
 cd ServerApp
 dotnet run
 ```

-### Run the client

-In a separate terminal:
+**Frontend (in a separate terminal):**
 ```bash
 cd ClientApp
 dotnet run
 ```

-Check each project's launch settings (`Properties/launchSettings.json`) for the exact local URLs once available.

-## Roadmap

-- [ ] Define inventory data model(s) in `Shared`
-- [ ] Implement CRUD API endpoints in `ServerApp`
-- [ ] Build inventory UI in `ClientApp`
-- [ ] Add validation and error handling
-- [ ] Add authentication (if required)
-- [ ] Add automated tests
+Once both are running, open the ClientApp URL shown in the terminal to use the app; it will call the ServerApp API in the background.

 ## Development Notes

-This project is being developed with the assistance of GitHub Copilot.
-This section will be updated with a summary of how Copilot contributed to each part of the implementation (scaffolding, endpoint generation, debugging, validation, etc.) as development progresses.
+This project is being developed with the assistance of GitHub Copilot, which is helping scaffold the client/server/shared project structure, generate CRUD endpoints and Blazor components, wire up client-server communication (HttpClient/DTOs), and debug build and integration issues as the app is built out.